 - Executive leadership tend not to have internalized this reality if they are aware of it, and translated it into strategic actions and accountability.

 New realities drive new requirements that impact sales, marketing, content and content operations.

 - Content must be audience/buyer relevant, useful, and for vendors, differentiated from existing content in the market.

 - Content must be (continuously) created to cover primary use case requirements for all content constituent groups.
 It must be available when audiences are ready to consume (NOW), through channels, in formats and languages they prefer.

 - The ability to scale content operations is a natural outcome of the relevance, format and continuous creation requirements listed above.
 The traditional content process cannot scale efficiently to meet the dozen or more primary requirements we have identified.

-- A new approach to enterprise content, and a new content operations framework is required.
+- A new approach to enterprise information and content, and a new content operations framework is required.